XDdevv/XDdevv/README.md

 ### (a.k.a) Rainxch Zed or just Rain

 I'm an **Native Android / Kotlin Multiplatform Developer**, passionate about **Jetpack Compose** and all things **Kotlin**.
 Currently building with Compose and exploring Compose Multiplatform (Android · iOS · Desktop).
-Always experimenting, always learning — one crash log at a time.

 ---